jgraettinger/blog/filling-paradigm-shaped-hole/README.md

-Our road map for Flow includes more endpoints for materializations, captures, WebAssembly support, more powerful schema annotations (including user-defined reductions powered by WASM!), computed shuffles, and more.
+Our road map for Flow includes more endpoints for materializations, captures, WebAssembly support, more powerful schema annotations (including user-defined reductions powered by WebAssembly!), computed shuffles, and more.
 There's lots to do, and we'd love for you to get involved.

 Please check out